The unit of the total d\'ecalage adjunction: Introduction

-The adjunction $(\Dec, \Wbar)$ plays a crucial role in \cite{CegarraRemediosBar,CegarraRemediosBehaviour,CegarraHerediaRemediosDouble} and later in \cite{StevensonDecalage}, in particular due to its relation with Thomason's homotopy colimit formula and Kan's simplicial loop group functor, respectively.
+plays a crucial role in work by Cegarra, Heredia, Remedios \cite{CegarraRemediosBar,CegarraRemediosBehaviour,CegarraHerediaRemediosDouble} and Stevenson \cite{StevensonDecalage}, in particular due to its relation with Thomason's homotopy colimit formula and Kan's simplicial loop group functor, respectively.
 In \cite[Prop.~7.1]{CegarraRemediosBehaviour} and \cite[Lemma 20]{StevensonDecalage} the two groups of authors prove that the unit $X\to \Wbar\Dec X$ is a weak equivalence for any simplicial set $X$.
-Both of their proofs rely on the homotopy theoretical fact that the Artin--Mazur codiagonal of a bisimplicial set is weakly equivalent to its diagonal.
-The aim of the this article is to understand explicitly the simplicial set $\Wbar\Dec X$ up to isomorphism, and give an easy description that in particular implies that the unit is a weak equivalence.
+Both of their proofs rely on the homotopy-theoretical fact that the Artin--Mazur codiagonal of a bisimplicial set is weakly equivalent to its diagonal.

+The aim of this article is to give a full and explicit description of the simplicial object $\Wbar\Dec X$ and of the unit $X\to\Wbar\Dec X$.
+This description is then used to construct an explicit retracting homotopy for the unit $X\to\Wbar\Dec X$, which is therefore a strong deformation retract.